 '...to stay in the water whatever the weather and to search out spaces to swim, float and drift.
 To explore the precision of water whose crystalline chill cuts across the arched neck necessitated for breast stroke, and travels warming to the core, pain receptors and adrenaline feeding each other in echoing waves of the water that enfolds cold and flesh.'

-Last night there was a performance by Big Kid 'Cuban' Circus on the promenade at Morecambe.
+On July 22nd 2020 there was a performance by Big Kid 'Cuban' Circus on the promenade at Morecambe.
 People queued, socially distanced in the rain, under the halo flare of the big top lights and a dark sky full of rain.
-The performance was limited to two hundred people, a quarter capacity, with masks mandatory and the...
+The performance was limited to two hundred people, a quarter capacity, with masks mandatory...
 Continue Reading →